-The INEE Teachers in Crisis Contexts (TiCC) Collaborative, in partnership with the LEGO Foundation, Education International, Oxfam, UNESCO, and the International Task Force on Teachers for Education 2030, is now launching the TiCC Event Series 2021-2022 to provide an opportunity for key actors, including teachers, teacher educators, practitioners, policymakers, and donors, to mobilize this urgent agenda The primary themes guiding the event series will include:
+The INEE Teachers in Crisis Contexts (TiCC) Working Group, in partnership with the LEGO Foundation, Education International, Oxfam, UNESCO, and the International Task Force on Teachers for Education 2030, is now launching the TiCC Event Series 2021-2022 to provide an opportunity for key actors, including teachers, teacher educators, practitioners, policymakers, and donors, to mobilize this urgent agenda.
+The primary themes guiding the event series will include:

 - Teacher Management